-- Pylones carries unique and fun products/toys (No. 57)
+- Pylones carries one-of-a-kind products and toys (No. 57)

-- Jean-Paul Gardil’s is the local butcher shop (No. 44)
+- Jean-Paul Gardil’s is a local butcher shop (No. 44)

 - Brasserie de I’lle St-Louis serving classic French dishes (55 Quai de Bourbon)

-- appreciate historic architecture and neigbourhoods
+- appreciate historic architecture

 - love to shop in specialty stores